Skip to content

 The real cost of buying what others bought.

-Calculate the long-term cost of envy-driven spending triggered by social media and peer comparison.
-See the total and invested opportunity cost.
+Multi-year cost of envy-driven spending triggered by social media and peer comparison — total spend plus the invested opportunity cost.

 What this tool does